 We were winning the fight against global hunger over the last ten years but now it’s coming back.
 Over 820 million people suffer from hunger in today’s world and a lot of that is due to having caused the hottest decade ever recorded.

 We’re way past the point where we should have to convince anyone of the truth of the climate crisis.
 Everyone needs to find out more about it and start taking action.
-A good place to start is David Archer and Stefan Rhamstorf’s book The Climate Crisis: An Introductory Guide to Climate Change.

 We always have more to learn if we dare to know.